The Best Grand Strategy Games25 Nov 2019 2

-At the time of writing, Rome 2 has the honour of being Creative Assembly’s most-played historical strategy game by a significant margin.
-It’s had a loyal core of around 10,000 players for a couple of years which has inspired CA to create more DLC for the game despite it being nearly six years old at this point (no other CA game that old has received such support).
+Right up until the release of Three Kingdoms (below), Rome 2 had the honour of being Creative Assembly’s most-played historical strategy game by a significant margin.
+It’s had a loyal core of around 10,000 players for a couple of years which has inspired CA to create more DLC for the game despite it being over six years old now (no other CA game that old has received such support).

 Rome 2 had a very rocky start, but it’s in a very good place these days.
 Rome: Total War is the cult classic favourite for many older series fans, and Rome 2, by and large, is a better, more encompassing game.
 It’s not perfect, but unless you’re really turned off by the glory of Rome, this is an excellent one to try out.

 - Review of the most recent expansion - Rise of the Republic

 - The Best Rome 2 Total War Mods